 Applying these definitions to conditions at the subject property, low-lying areas along the Bernert Creek corridor are found in the southern part of the site, containing the stream itself and the adjacent wetlands.
+This area also includes slopes over 25%, which corresponds to the landslide hazard areas depicted in the NHMP Landslide Vulnerability Analysis Map.
 These areas constitute the site's Type I and Type II lands, based on their drainage characteristics.
-The site contains 7,895 square feet of Type I and Type II lands meeting the above definitions.
+The site contains 22,142 square feet of Type I and Type II lands meeting the above definitions.

 Outside the Bernert Creek drainageway, the site contains uplands with slopes ranging from zero to more than 35 percent in limited areas.
 Overall, as shown on Sheet C1.0, about two-thirds of the site area (66.5%) is in the 0-15 percent slope category and 12.3% is in the 15-25 percent slope category, with only 7.2% of the site having slopes of between 25-35 percent.
-These upland areas correspond to "NON-TYPE 1 & 2 LANDS" as depicted in the "Method of Percentage Calculation" figure, comprising 60,768 square feet of the site's total area.
+These upland areas correspond to "NON-TYPE 1 & 2 LANDS" as depicted in the "Method of Percentage Calculation" figure, comprising 46,521 square feet of the site's total area.